PATH-Global-Health/Topup-Tool-Summary/README.md

 }
 ```

-(That's the standard shape this convention expects, not a copy of the real file; the actual `dish.json` on the server was not read as part of this review.) `loginToDATIM()` parses the JSON, pulls out the `"dhis"` section, and uses those three values to authenticate to the DHIS2 server's API, the same login step a person would go through in a browser, just done in code with a stored service account instead of a human typing a password.
+(That's the standard shape this convention expects, not a copy of the real file.) `loginToDATIM()` parses the JSON, pulls out the `"dhis"` section, and uses those three values to authenticate to the DHIS2 server's API, the same login step a person would go through in a browser, just done in code with a stored service account instead of a human typing a password.

 **What happens after login:** a successful login produces a "session" object, an internal record holding the authenticated connection (`handle`) and the server's `base_url`, which `loginToDHIS2()` stores in the calling script's environment under the name `d2_default_session`.
 Every other function used later in the pipeline (`getWeeklyRawData`, `getRapidReportUsers`, `getOrgUnitStructure`, `sendWeeklyReportByEmail`, and so on) takes that same object in as its `d2_session` argument and reuses it for its own DHIS2 API calls, for example `d2_session$base_url` and `d2_session$handle` in Step A1 below.
 So the login happens exactly once, right at the start of each run, and its result is threaded through everything that follows.